GST Service Rates Explained: Benefits, Challenges, and Complete Compliance Guide for Service Providers (2026)

 GST service rates are the tax rates applicable to services supplied under the Goods and Services Tax regime.
 Unlike the old service tax system, GST follows a broader classification structure under which services are identified through SAC codes and then taxed according to the relevant rate notification, exemption entry, or special treatment.

 In practice, many services supplied by businesses and professionals fall under the 18% bracket.
 However, that does not mean every service is taxed at 18%.
-Some services are taxed at 5% or 12%, some are exempt, and some may be subject to special valuation, reverse charge, or zero-rating rules.
+Some services are taxed at 5% some are exempt, and some may be subject to special valuation, reverse charge, or zero-rating rules.

 The applicable GST treatment depends on factors such as: